 Hotel in Makkah: Dar Al Nadwa/ Coral/ Dallah Al Salam/ firdos Makkah

-Basic Dar Hotel accommodation will be approximatley 80 to 200 meters from Haram sharif.
+- Basic Dar Hotel accommodation will be approximately 80 to 200 meters from Haram Sharif.

-Maximum of two child allowed sharing with parent rooms
+- Maximum of two children allowed sharing with parent rooms

 A step by step Hajj and Umrah:

 What the reader has to do is to read and follow the instructions to the letter.
 If he needs to know more about the conditions Sunnahs and restrictions, he should refer back to a detailed explanation of them.
 The pilgrim who declares the intention of Hajj and Umrah must repent of his sins and ask Allahs Forgiveness before embarking on his journey to the Holy lands.
 He must bid farewell to his family, relatives, and friends and supplicate to Allah for them.
 They also must supplicate to Allah for him.
 He should urge his family to hasten to good deeds.
 He should strive to return all trusts in his possession to their owners.

 Once he sets out to the Holy lands, he and his companions should obey the Amir (chief) which they have elected.
 They should show full cooperation and compassion for one another.
 The pilgrim should put himself at the service of his companions.
 He should show selfless and humble devotion to his companions.
 He should ask Allahs Forgiveness for himself and for his companions.
 The pilgrims should preoccupy themselves with the remembrance of Allah, the Highest, the recitation of Quran, and imploring Allah to shower His blessing on Muhammad (P.B.U.H.).
 They should shield their hearts against holding grudges against others and shield their tongues against backbiting and slander.